vesant/cdcb/README.md

-# cdcb
+# cdcbg
-Official Github for the app "Central Data Colector and Backups"
+Official Github for the adaptation app "Central Data Colector and Backups for Github" to integrate Github backups